 The pressure a person applies when writing also says a lot about their personality.
 The heavier the pressure used when writing, the more ambitious and determined a person is.
 Light or uneven pressure indicates the opposite and can also be a trait of people who have self-doubt or hidden anger.

 Surprisingly, experts believe the amount of pressure applied during writing can indicate the chances that a person will be successful – those using heavy pressure tend to have a lot of mental and creative energy and are well-focused on achieving their goals, so they tend to be more successful than the average person.

 Besides the three major factors mentioned before, experts look at a lot of smaller details when analyzing a person’s handwriting.
 For example, the shape and size of capital letters say a lot about the writer.
 Those who use small, narrow capital letters are modest in nature and tend to be loners.
 Tall and wide capital letters are a sign of extroverted people who make an impression on those around them so they are often creative in handwriting.

 Here are a few more things to look out for:

 - Line Spacing: Those who have closely spaced lines and letters thrive under pressure and like to be close to the action.
 Those who leave large empty spaces between letters or lines tend to be reflective and think long and hard before they make a decision.

 - Loops: The way you write the letters “l” and “e” indicates personal beliefs.
 People who use a very open “l” and “e” are open-minded and able to express themselves easily.
 Those whose “l” is basically a line rather than a loop are feeling restricted or tense.
 A closed “e” indicates skepticism.

+Take also a look at this article about manuscript formatting essential.
 Handwriting analysis can be a useful tool to gain insight into your own personality, as well as the personalities of others.